-When you earn your Master Certificate in Business Analysis through Villanova, you’ll not only master the Business Analysis Body of Knowledge® and prepare for CBAP® certification, but you’ll also earn prestigious credentials from the institution U.S. News & World Reporthas ranked the #1 Regional University in the North for nearly two decades.
+When you earn your Master Certificate in Business Analysis through Villanova, you’ll not only master the Business Analysis Body of Knowledge® and prepare for CBAP® certification, but you’ll also earn prestigious credentials from the institution U.S. News & World Reporthas ranked the #1 Regional University in the North for over two decades.
 It’s the ideal way to advance your business analysis career and demonstrate your expertise.

 * Requirements for CBAP® certification as listed on the IIBA website; accessed September 15, 2010.